teknoraver/debcow/README.md

 https://github.com/teknoraver/dpkg

 ## Sample usage and performances
-Ideally during the download phase, `apt` will pipe the downloaded packages to `deb2extents`, so the package is transcoded with no extra delay.
+Ideally during the download phase, `apt` will pipe the downloaded packages to `debcow`, so the package is transcoded with no extra delay.
 The transcoded package is still compatible with standard dpkg, so it can be installed even with Debian stock binaries.
 If the system has the custom `tar` and `dpkg` binaries, the alignd package will be extracted by using filesystem reflinks, which is much faster than the standard extraction:
 ```
-$ deb2extents <linux-image-6.11.2-arm64_6.11.2-1_arm64.deb >linux-image-6.11.2-arm64_6.11.2-1_arm64_cow.deb
+$ debcow <linux-image-6.11.2-arm64_6.11.2-1_arm64.deb >linux-image-6.11.2-arm64_6.11.2-1_arm64_cow.deb
 oldpos: 135108, endpos: 185692160
 Decompressed size changed from 90266468 to 185556992